1) How did you hear about the James Patterson MasterClass?

 I see James Patterson's books everywhere.
 Come to think of it, the only place I haven't seen his books for sale were in the villages of Papua New Guinea.
 Perhaps there is a limit to his global influence, after all.
 His co-author competition presented the right amount of opportunity and challenge to motivate me.
 I'm humbled and blessed to have won.

-5) To what extend did you research JP's style and adapt your own style for the submission?
+5) To what extent did you research JP's style and adapt your own style for the submission?

 Coincidentally, my style of writing is already very similar to his.
 I prefer short chapters, moving the story along quickly, ending each chapter on a cliffhanger, and I enjoy writing about adventures that involve danger, criminals, and investigators.